ECLK/results-tabulation/readme.md

 **JWT generation sample**

 For testing, first a root token has to be taken.
 Invoke the `/system-testing/election/{electionId}/root-token` and retrive a root token.
-Insert any number for electionId for the first time.
+Insert any number for the electionId for the first time.